benmosheron/CsvGnome/README.md

 These functions can then be called by CsvGnome components like so: `[lua <function name>]`.

+I strongly suggest that:
+* All lua functions return values that have a deterministic string length for any row index i.
+* Padding is disabled (using `pad off`) whenever the above condition is not satisfied, or you are not sure.
+This is because CsvGnome calculates how much padding to add by iterating through every row once in a dry run, before writing or previewing the file.
+If the values' lengths differ between the dry run and the actual run, CsvGnome may not allocate enough padding and crash, rather than risk displaying misaligned data.

 #### Scripting Example
 Given the following contents of `Scripts\functions.lua`: